Fighting for Investors

 Indiana Securities Division and Indiana Securities Act

 The securities industry in Indiana is regulated by the Securities Division of the Indiana Secretary of State.
 Its website states that its primary mission is “investor protection.”
 The Securities Division can pursue civil, injunctive, and criminal actions resulting from violations of the Indiana Securities Act.
-Harmed investors can file a complaint with the Securities Division on its website here.
+Harmed investors can file a complaint with the Securities Division on its website here, however one should always speak to a private securities fraud attorney to understand your options and rights.

 The Indiana Securities Act, linked from the Securities Division website, provides for civil liability to investors for violations of the act by broker-dealers, their agents, brokers, and investment advisors.
 Violations include engaging in fraudulent acts or practices related to the sale of a security, and false statements or omissions of material fact related to the sale of securities and related investments.
 IC 23-19-5-9 provides for an award of rescission or damages, plus 8% interest and reasonable attorneys fees for violations of the fraud provisions of the Act.